AramZS/twitter-search-shortcode/readme.txt

 = I posted one Twitter chat, but it was the wrong one, how do I change it? =

 This plugin does not yet support refreshing archives through the shortcode controls.
 In order to delete and recreate a Twitter search archive on your post, you have to edit your post, go into Custom Fields, and delete the content of the Value field for "twitter_search_archive".
-Then you'll need to resave the post with your new plugin.
+Then you'll need to resave the post with your new shortcode entry.

 = I used your shortcode in an area that wasn't a post and a week later all my tweets were gone!
 WTF? =